jquense/yup/README.md

 ### Validation: Tests

 Yup has robust support for assertions, or "tests", over input values.
-Tests check that inputs conform to some criteria.
+Tests assert that inputs conform to some criteria.
 Tests are distinct from transforms, in that they do not change or alter the input (or its type) and are usually reserved for checks that are hard, if not impossible, to represent in static types.